GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 # Drawbacks
 [drawbacks]: #drawbacks

-**The biggest concern is actually about "scope expansion"**.
+## scope expansion

 If we add this feature, are we doing too much?
 Rustdoc is supposed to be about documentation, so is providing more information into the source code page really necessary?

+The source code pages have been there since the 1.0 release.
+Even with great documentation, looking at the item's implementation can allow to maybe have a deeper understand on how it works.
+It can also allow you to learn new idioms and better understand the language.

-An answer about this is that it actually makes source code browsing much more pleasant and convenient.
-Multiple other documentation tools provide this feature for this reason so it doesn't seem like it would be out of scope in this regard.
+As such, this feature isn't a scope of extension but really something to make the current situation even better by making the source code browsing much more pleasant and convenient.
+Multiple other documentation tools provide this feature for the same reason.

-**Another concern is**: "why should we implement this in rustdoc?
-Aren't there already existing tools doing it?"
+## Why in rustdoc?

 A good answer to this is actually the following scenario: you are on <docs.rs> and you're looking at a crate documentation.
 You want to see how something is implemented and click on the `source` link.
 At this point, you encounter an item used in this page but not defined in this page.
 Do you want to clone the crate locally to check it out or go to github/gitlab to check it there or do you prefer having the links directly available?

-**Another concern is**: "impact on the size of the generated pages"
+## Impact on the generated pages' size

 Since we generate links, it will increase the size of the source code pages.
 Here are a few examples with the currently implemented parts of this feature: